 Bedroom 1: with double bed.

-All power and bed linen included.
+All power, bed linen and towels included.
 Starter pack for stove provided.
-Hairdryer.

 Please note: There is an Access statement available for this property.
 If required please call 01228 599950